Tsroc/S8Project_TheoryOfAlgorithms/README.md

 - main.h:		Global constants and definitions.
 - sha512.c		Implements the sha512 functions described in sections 5 and 6 of the secure hash standard.
 - sha512.h		Describes the sha512 API.
+- test.c		Used for Makefile test to verify the program works.

 ## Compilation instructions:

+The program can be run with the following command `./main -o input_file`

 __Command line inputs__
 The following command line inputs are accepted.
 - v: 		Prints the program version to screen.
 - o:		Prints the hash digest for the input file to console.
 - w: 		Writes the hash digest for the input file to output file.

+__Makefile__
+- make:			Compiles the program.
+- make clean:	Clean up, removes output and executable files.
+- make test: 	Runs tests.